mholling/nswtopo/README.markdown

   * 13/2/2012: version 0.4.3: reworked road/track colours and outlines
   * 7/3/2012: version 0.4.4: fixed bug in OziExplorer .map files created by non-windows OS; added layer opacity; added overlay layers from GPX/KML/etc files
 * 3/6/2012: version 0.5: Substantial rewrite to use the new NSW ArcGIS server
-  * 4/6/2012: 0.5.1: added metadata to identify layers correctly to Inkscape
+  * 4/6/2012: version 0.5.1: added metadata to identify layers correctly to Inkscape
-* 30/6/2012: 0.6: fixed bug with shaded-relief and vegetation layers on some versions of ImageMagick; added option for default nswtopo.cfg file stored in nswtopo.rb location; improved SVG topographic labels layer; added other output formats: .png, .tif, .kmz, .pdf, .prj, .wld, .map; added rendering using Inkscape or Batik; switched from 0.9996 to 1.0 for transverse mercator scale factor; changed config.yml to nswtopo.cfg; added configurations for individual output raster dpis and input raster resolutions
+* 30/6/2012: version 0.6: fixed bug with shaded-relief and vegetation layers on some versions of ImageMagick; added option for default nswtopo.cfg file stored in nswtopo.rb location; improved SVG topographic labels layer; added other output formats: .png, .tif, .kmz, .pdf, .prj, .wld, .map; added rendering using Inkscape or Batik; switched from 0.9996 to 1.0 for transverse mercator scale factor; changed config.yml to nswtopo.cfg; added configurations for individual output raster dpis and input raster resolutions
+  * 5/6/12: version 0.6.1: fixed vegetation rendering bug on linux; added time remaining estimations; bugfixes; added fix for java OutOfMemory error when using Batik